-- 5.7.1 A Member must prepare a Work-file in hard copy and/or electronically, for each Assignment.
-The Work-file must include: - 5.7.1.i. the name of the Client and Intended Users: - 5.7.1.ii. true copies of any written Reports including drafts documented on any type of media; - 5.7.1.iii. summaries of any oral Reports (or court transcripts) sufficient to meet the requirements of the applicable Standard and the "Reasonable Appraiser" test; - 5.7.1.iv. a signed and dated certification; and - 5.7.1.v. all other data, information and documentation necessary to support the Member's opinions, analysis and conclusions and to show compliance with this rule and all other applicable Standards, or references to the location(s) of such other documentation. - 5.7.2 A Member must (subject to 5.7.4) retain the Work-file and have custody of the Work-file, or make appropriate arrangements for Work-file retention, access, and retrieval with the party having custody of the Work-file for a period of at least, whichever period expires last: - 5.7.2.i. seven (7) years after preparation or - 5.7.2.ii. two (2) years after final disposition of any judicial proceeding in which testimony was given or any professional liability insurance proceeding has taken place. - 5.7.3 If a Member is unable to retain a copy of the Work-file, whether by reason of an employer's internal rules or by change of employer, all reasonable steps must be taken by the Member to ensure the availability of such Reports and Work-files when requested.
+- 5.7.1 A Work-file must be in existence prior to and contemporaneous with the issuance of a written or oral Report. - 5.7.1.i.
+A written summary of an oral Report must be added to the Work-file within a reasonable time. - 5.7.2 A Member must prepare a Work-file in hard copy or electronic format, for each Assignment.
+The Work-file must include: - 5.7.2.i. the name of the Client and Intended Users; - 5.7.2.ii.true copies of any written Reports including drafts in any format; - 5.7.2.iii. summaries of any oral Reports (or court transcripts) sufficient to meet the requirements of the Reporting Standard, the assignment-specific Standard and the "Reasonable Appraiser" test; - 5.7.2.iv. a signed and dated certification; and - 5.7.2.v.all other data, information and documentation necessary to support the Member's opinions, analysis, and conclusions and to show compliance with this rule and all other applicable Standards, or references to the location(s) of such other documentation. - 5.7.3 A photocopy or an electronic copy of the entire written Professional Services sent or delivered to a Client satisfies the requirement of a true copy.
+The industry standard medium for electronic storage is a PDF or equivalent and not by office or on-line appraisal software. - 5.7.4 Care should be exercised in the selection of the form, style, and type of medium for

+- written records, which may be handwritten and informal, to ensure they are retrievable by the Member throughout the prescribed record retention period. - 5.7.5 A Work-file must be retained for a period of at least: - 5.7.5.i. seven (7) years after preparation or - 5.7.5.ii.two (2) years after final disposition of any judicial proceeding in which testimony was given or any professional liability insurance proceeding has taken place. - 5.7.5.iii.
+Whichever period expires last. - 5.7.6 A Member must (subject to 5.7.8): - 5.7.6.i. retain the Work-file and have custody of the Work-file; or - 5.7.6.ii.make appropriate arrangements for Work-file retention, access, and retrieval with the party having custody of the Work-file. - 5.7.7 If a Member is unable to retain a copy of the Work-file, whether by reason of an employer's internal rules or by change of employer, all reasonable steps must be taken by the Member to ensure the availability of such Reports and Work-files when requested. - 5.7.8 A Member should obtain written commitment from employers that Reports and Workfiles will be made available when required.